 SIX SIS Ltd does not engage in conventional credit business and does not enter into material medium-term or long-term fixed interest transactions.
-However, interest rate fluctuations resulting from short-term investments may influence the treasury result.
+However, the treasury result depends on the spread between interest earned from short-term investments vs. interest paid for operational deposits by participants.